ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-dev.md

 {{< deploy-laravel/header >}}
 {{< deploy-laravel/navbar >}}

-This short article shows how to configure Git on your development machine to push code to your app's server.
+This short article shows how to configure Git on your development machine.
+You should have read and implemented [the previous article]({{< relref "git-server" >}}) on server-side Git setup before beginning this article.

 ## SSH config for Git push {#ssh-config}